 Of course, you have obligations, but within the limits of this, you have what I call wiggle room to take back your control.
 Master the art of saying no to the unimportant things flying in your direction every day.
 Stay focused, claw back more of your precious time and say yes to the things that really matter.

-Lastly, remember the important word no has the power to be both helpful and a burden toward your success.
+Lastly, remember the word no has the power to be both helpful and a burden toward your success.
 Use it wisely and consciously to ensure you step forward purposefully and wisely towards your goals and desired results.

 About the Author